herculesinc/pg-io/README.md

   * 'commit' - if there is an active transaction it will be committed
   * 'rollback' - if there is an active transaction it will be rolled back
-  * undefined - if not transaction was started on the connection, `release()` method can be called without action parameter.
-However, if the transaction is in progress, and action parameter is omitted, and error will be thrown and the active transaction will be rolled back
+  * undefined - if not transaction was started on the connection, `release()` method can be called without `action` parameter.
+However, if the transaction is in progress, and action parameter is omitted, and error will be thrown and the active transaction will be rolled back before the connection is released back to the pool

 In the example below, query1 and query2 are executed in the context of the same transaction, then transaction is committed and connection is released back to the pool.
 ```JavaScript